ShivangSharma26/Titanic-Survival-Prediction/README.md

 # Titanic Survival Prediction 🚢
-## Note from the Author ✍️
-Hi!
-I am currently pursuing my B.Tech at **NIT Rourkela** and I am in the middle of my **end-semester examinations** while working on this project.
-Despite the intense academic schedule, I have put sincere efforts into completing this assignment with clean code, structured documentation, and good practices.
-Thank you for considering my work!

 ## Objective
 The objective of this project is to build a Machine Learning model that predicts whether a passenger survived the Titanic disaster based on various features such as age, gender, ticket class, fare, etc.